 Budget: The Vantage

 This is a lovely hotel located in the trendy Rosebank neighborhood.
-At only around $75 per night, it is a great place to stay on a budget and is within walking distance to the Rosebank Mall.
+It is a great place to stay on a budget and is within walking distance to the Rosebank Mall.

 Mid-Range: Melrose Place Guest Lodge

 Located in Melrose, you have perfect access to a couple of lovely parks, cafes, and even a 20-minute walk to Melrose Arch.
-With a fitness center, free breakfast, pool, and gym access, you’ll have plenty of comfort during your stay.
-The cost is around $90 per night.
+With free breakfast, a pool, and delightful rooms, you’ll have plenty of comfort during your stay.

 Luxury: The Peech

 This is where we stayed during our 2 nights in Johannesburg, and we loved every minute.
-With only 32 guest rooms, the staff calls you by name, and you feel like you’re in the lap of luxury.
+They have lovely guest rooms, the staff calls you by name, and you feel like you’re in the lap of luxury.
 We enjoyed their extensive beer and wine menu, amazing food, and free breakfast.
 The rooms themselves were delightful with plenty of space, a large soaking tub, and great views over the garden and pool.
-At around $200 per night, it was well worth the splurge, especially for a 2 week South Africa honeymoon itinerary.

-Day 3: Explore Johannesburg in Soweto and the Apartheid Museum
+Day 3: Explore Johannesburg, Soweto, and the Apartheid Museum

 It also shows how they are moving forward into the future in South Africa.
 I highly recommend checking these out this day.